 2. Combine the milk and tea bags in a small saucepan.
 Heat over medium/low heat until bubbles form around the edge, stirring occasionally.
 DO NOT BOIL.

 3. Remove from the heat and let cool, 15-20 minutes.
 Remove the tea bags, squeezing out the liquid.
 Set aside.

 4. In a large mixing bowl, cream the butter and sugar until smooth.

 5. Add the eggs and whisk to blend.
 Add the cooled milk; continue to whisk until thoroughly combined.

 6. Add flour and baking powder; mix until a smooth batter forms.

-7. Pour batter into pan.
-Bake approximately 35 minutes, or until center of cake springs back when touched.
-Cool completely on wire rack before removing from pan.
-Dust top with confectioners’ sugar prior to cutting and serving.
+7. Pour the batter into the pan.
+Bake approximately 35 minutes, or until the center of the cake springs back when touched.
+Cool completely on a wire rack before removing it from the pan.
+Dust the top with confectioner’s sugar prior to cutting and serving.
 (A stencil was used to create the pattern on the cake in the photo.)
 Serve with whipped cream if desired.